fico7489/laravel-eloquent-join/README.md

 The reason why the second relation is not allowed is that this package should apply all those clauses on the join clause,  eloquent use all those clauses isolated with subqueries NOT on join clause and that is more simpler to do.

-You might get a picture that there are to many rules and restriction, but it is really not like that.
+You might get a picture that there are too many rules and restriction, but it is really not like that.
-Don't worry, if you anyway create the query that is not allowed appropriate exception will be thrown and you will know what happened.
+Don't worry, if you do create the query that is not allowed appropriate exception will be thrown and you will know what happened.

 ### Other

-* If the model uses SoftDelete trait, where deleted_at != null will be automatically applied
+* If the model uses the SoftDelete trait, where deleted_at != null will be automatically applied
 * You can combine new clauses unlimited times
 * If you combine clauses more times on same relation package will join related table only once